frankcaron/SFDX-Embedded-Flow-Example/README.md

 8. Visit the deployed HTML page and add `?varName=ABC` to the URL to see it work.

 ## Test Version
 I've got a developer org that I use to demo this.
-The username is `fcaron+embedtest@salesforce.com`.
-While the Scratch Org is alive, you can test [here](https://jsfiddle.net/wp7g413h/7/).
+You can see the final product [here](https://fc-sfdc-public-assets.s3.us-east-2.amazonaws.com/test.html?varName=Frank).

 ## Documentation